 If the patron has not replaced or paid for the item, they will receive an invoice from the Finance office informing them of the replacement cost of the book.
+An invoice from the Finance Department will include the replacement cost of the book plus 7% GST.
 Invoices issued by the Finance Department cannot be cancelled once issued.
 It is always best to speak to the Teacher Librarian before an invoice is issued.
 See our FAQ on lost and damaged books. http://ask.uwcsea.edu.sg/faq/151017